rpm-software-management/dnf5/doc/misc/installroot.7.rst

 configuration files.

-`configuration` file, `reposdir`, and `vars` are taken from inside the installroot, unless the command-line argument ``--use-host-environment`` is passed, in which case the configuration and environment from the host system will be used.
+`configuration` file, `reposdir`, and `vars` are taken from inside the installroot, unless the command-line argument ``--use-host-config`` is passed, in which case the configuration and environment from the host system will be used.